"Honestly, I don't think any Pupillage Gateway application should go out without at least one mini-pupillage on it."

 Unlike large solicitors' firms, most of which take a structured approach to vacation schemes, barristers’ chambers tend to run their work experience programmes as ad hoc affairs.
 Only some sets – namely the most profitable and prestigious – co-ordinate students' visits in a methodical way; others expect them to show up and experience whatever happens to come their way during their visit.

 As a rule, mini-pupillages last two, three or five days.
 Some are assessed with tests and feedback; others are unassessed.
 According to our sources, “you don’t need to do a five-day mini unless it’s assessed.
-Three days is more than enough to get a sense of a set's working style and culture, especially during term-time.
-It’s okay to ask for a three-day mini, even if it specifically says five days on the set’s website.
+Three days is more than enough to get a sense of a set's working style and culture, especially during term-time.”
+Some sets make it clear they prefer a full five-day programme, but former mini-pupils advised “it’s okay to ask for a three-day mini even if they specifically say five.
 Barristers are pretty switched on to the fact that students have a lot of other stuff on their plate.”
+In any case, a shorter mini is better than none.

 “Students shouldn’t expect to be in court the whole time as that’s not actually what the barristers do all day.”

-A bad mini-pupillage, on the other and, might see you abandoned in a room with a barrister who doesn’t really want you there.
+A bad mini-pupillage, on the other hand, might see you abandoned in a room with a barrister who doesn’t really want you there.
 “I got stuck with a costs lawyer,” one pupil recalled with a grimace, adding: “Costs isn’t an easily accessible area of law, even for other barristers.
 He gave me a load of bundles and told me to give them a read.
 I came back two hours later and asked: ‘Where do I start?’”
-Should you find yourself in a situation where you don't exactly hit it off with your supervisor, we suggest turning your attention towards trying to get a feeling for the atmosphere and chatting to other tenants about life in chambers.
+Should you find yourself in a situation where you don't exactly hit it off with your supervisor, we suggest turning your attention towards trying to get a feeling for the atmosphere and chatting to other tenants about life in chambers – they're diverse places, so don't write off a set based on one bad apple.

 A few chambers take as many as five mini-pupils at a time, though more often than not mini-pupils find themselves alongside just one other.
-Sets with more formalised programmes may put on a drinks party, but it's unlikely you'll be invited to any social events.
-That's not to say you can’t use your visit for some subtle yet effective networking, though how much mini-pupils achieve in this respect depends on how people in chambers take to them and whether or not their interaction is of the right type.
-It’s all about striking a good balance with members of chambers and making sure you're remembered for the right things – enthusiasm, reliability, engaging attitude – and not for being a nuisance or a drain on people’s time.
+Sets with more formalised programmes may put on a drinks party, but socialising isn't always part of a mini-pupil's job description.
+That's not to say you can’t use your visit for some subtle yet effective networking.
+How much mini-pupils achieve in this respect depends on how people in chambers take to them and whether or not their interaction is of the right type: it’s all about striking a balance with members of chambers and making sure you're remembered for the right things – enthusiasm, reliability, engaging attitude – and not for being a nuisance or a drain on people’s time.
 Pick your moments for questions and conversations carefully.

 Assessments and what to expect